-The mortgages comprising the portfolio carry interest at the weighted average rate of 11.11% (December 31, 2020 - 11.19%) per annum and mature between April 1, 2021 and March 31, 2022.
+The mortgages comprising the portfolio carry interest at the weighted average rate of 11.1% (2022 - 10.7%) per annum and mature between April 1, 2023 and March 31, 2024.
 The mortgages are initially entered into for a term of one year.
 At each maturity date, the mortgages are assessed for renewal and if collection of the mortgage is reasonably assured, the mortgages are renewed for an additional term of one year or less.
 If collection is not reasonably assured, the mortgage is not renewed and collection procedures are initiated.
-As at March 31, 2021, the Company had two mortgages receivable that had not been renewed (December 31, 2020 - one).
+As at March 31, 2023, the Company had two mortgages receivable that had not been renewed (December 31, 2022 - one mortgage).
 Additional information regarding mortgages which could be considered past due but not impaired is contained in Note 12.